Große Synagoge

 Nearby Attractions

-After visiting the former site of the Große Synagoge, there are several nearby attractions worth exploring in Erfurt:
+While visiting the site of the Große Synagoge, several nearby attractions provide further insights into the rich history of Erfurt:

 Insider Tips